rot-13/RSUCalc/README.md

 ## TODO

-1. mark obligatory & optional fields
-1. Find api for today's prices
-1. Add loading spinner
 1. Better date entering fields
+1. Find api for current (today's) market prices (quandle only gives the closing prices)
+1. Handle erroneous response from Qundle (display a user-friendly message about the api usage)

 ## Feedback from alpha